 Breast Implant Volume

-Natrelle® breast implants come in a range of volumes and widths so surgeons can find the size that will best fit your body type and aesthetic expectations.
+Natrelle® breast implants come in a range of volumes and widths so surgeons can find the size that will best fit your body type and aesthetic expectations, including small nipples and breast implants.
 Your plastic surgeon will take your cosmetic goals, body frame, and the amount of existing breast tissue that you have into consideration when recommending breast implant sizes.
 The majority of women hope to achieve a full C cup to DD cup with 250cc to 675cc implants; the largest size in the Natrelle® line is 1200cc.

 Breast Implant Shells

 The Natrelle® Collection includes both textured and smooth implants.
 Smooth implants are used in the majority of breast augmentation surgeries, and the implants are able to move after they are implanted in women.
 Textured implants have a rough outer surface that prevents the implant from moving freely after it is implanted.
 Surgeons may recommend use of textured implants when women have teardrop-shaped implants placed.